A Feasible, Affordable, and Effective Way for Districts to Improve Schools

 How we did this

 The research involved several types of data collection and analysis.
 These included examination of district and state data on principals, schools, and students; interviews with district officials; and review of district expenditure reports.
-To estimate the effect of the pipeline effort, researchers compared changes in outcomes in pipeline district schools with changes in outcomes in similar schools located in non-pipeline districts in the same state.
+To estimate the effect of the pipeline effort, researchers compared changes in outcomes in roughly 500 pipeline district schools with changes in outcomes in more than 500 similar schools located in non-pipeline districts in the same state.

 This groundbreaking report by RAND studied six large school districts that built “pipelines” to produce a large corps of effective school principals.
 The benefits for students were notable.
 Pipeline-district schools with newly placed principals outperformed comparison schools in other districts after three years.
 The difference in student achievement was more than 6 percentile points in reading and almost 3 percentile points in math.
 This is a statistically significant difference and an unusual accomplishment.

 Principal turnover was also lower in pipeline schools after three years.
 Pipeline schools had nearly eight fewer losses for every 100 newly placed principals than the comparison group.
 This is significant because principal turnover is disruptive to schools and costly.
 Districts spend an estimated $75,000 to replace a principal.

 Pipeline-building proved doable and relatively inexpensive for the six districts.
 This suggests that other large districts could also build pipelines with similar results.
 Districts spent about $42 per student per year on pipeline activities during the initiative.
 That amount was less than .5% of each district’s budget, on average.

 The Principal Pipeline Initiative was a six-year effort launched in 2011 and supported by The Wallace Foundation.
 The participating school districts were:

 The principal pipelines had four major components:

 - Rigorous standards that spell out what the district's principals are supposed to know and do.
 These standards guided all other pipeline components.